eshulman2/jira-issues-creator/README.md

 Jira Issues Creator automates the creation of epics, stories, tasks, and sub-tasks in Jira using structured YAML configuration files.
 It eliminates manual data entry and ensures consistency through predefined configurations.

-For more information and feature requests, visit [SOSQE-1730](https://issues.redhat.com/browse/SOSQE-1730).
+For questions, feature requests, or to report issues, please visit our [GitHub Issues page](https://github.com/imatza-rh/jira-issues-creator/issues).
+We welcome your feedback and suggestions!

 ## Motivation